aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_02_TaylorExpansion.md

 ## Summary

 In this notebook we have introduced the concepts of numerical precision and numerical error.
-We also discussed different approaches to build numerical sequences in Python and learnt about the NumPy arrays - fundamental objects for scientific programming in Python.
-Using the means of Matplotlib package, we gave a trivial overview on 2D visualization and prooved that the error term in Taylor series is of order $\mathcal{O}(\Delta x)^{n+1}$ when the last expansion term considered is of order $\mathcal{O}(\Delta x)^{n}$.
+We also discussed different approaches to build numerical sequences in Python and learned about NumPy arrays - fundamental objects for scientific programming in Python.
+Using the Matplotlib package, we gave a trivial overview on 2D visualization and illustrated that the error term in Taylor series is of order $\mathcal{O}(\Delta x)^{n+1}$ when the last expansion term considered is of order $\mathcal{O}(\Delta x)^{n}$.

-In the next notebook we will introduce the Euler time-advancement schemes - numerical procedures for solving ordinary differential equations, define numerical stability of the time-advancement scheme and the concepts of explicit and implicit time integration methods.
+In the next notebook we will introduce Euler time-advancement schemes - numerical procedures for solving ordinary differential equations -, define numerical stability of the time-advancement scheme and the concepts of explicit and implicit time integration methods.

 ## Exercises